-Ordering from a private lab gives you all the benefits of a dentist-made custom-fit night guard without the eye-watering price tag.
+Ordering directly from a dental lab like JS Dental Lab gives you all the benefits of a dentist-made custom-fit night guard without the eye-watering price tag.

 Private Lab Materials

-Like labs your dentist will use, private labs use materials like PETG, TPU, and EVA to construct a guard that is custom-fitted for quality and comfort.
+Like labs your dentist will use, we use materials like PETG, TPU, and EVA to construct a guard that is custom-fitted for quality and comfort.